MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

 ## Installation

-- Open the `AssetLib` tab in Godot with your project open.
+- Open the `AssetLib` tab in Godot with your project open
-- Search for "ThreadedResourceSaveLoad Plugin" and install the plugin by Mero.
+- Search for `ThreadedResourceSaveLoad` plugin and install the plugin by Mero
-- Open Project -> Project Settings -> Plugins Tab and enable the plugin "ThreadedResourceSaveLoad".
+- Open Project -> Project Settings -> Plugins Tab and enable the plugin `ThreadedResourceSaveLoad`
 - Done!

 ## Usage

+> [!WARNING]
-> Make sure to check [Caution](#Caution) section.
+> Make sure to check [Caution](#Caution) section

 ## File saving